egad13/FRjs/.jsdoc/tutorials/02-fr-forms.md

 ## More Information

-For details on how each of the custom dropdowns work, check out the Sub-Tutorials.
+For details on how each of the custom dropdowns work, check out the individual tutorials for each of them linked in the first section of this tutorial.

 This module uses Customized Built-in Elements to do its job.
 If you want to know more about how that works, check out [MDN's guide](https://developer.mozilla.org/en-US/docs/Web/API/Web_Components/Using_custom_elements).